pixelbender/go-dtls/README.md

     }
     defer l.Close()
     for {
-        // Use l as net.Listener since DTLS is connection-oriented protocol conn, err := l.Accept()
+        // Use l as net.Listener since DTLS is connection-oriented protocol. conn, err := l.Accept()
         if err != nil {
             log.Fatal(err)